YOU ASKED. So here goes.

 I also meet a lot of people when I’m traveling, because I stay in hostels.
 We team up and go exploring together, so you end up clicking each others’ pictures, and these are way better than what a random tourist does, and way less tiring than lugging around a tripod.

-Q. How do you manage your safety?
-As a blogger, you disclose your location most of the time, AND you’re traveling solo.
+How do you manage your safety?
+As a blogger, you disclose your location most of the time, AND you’re all about solo travel.
 How do you know you’re safe?

 You don’t.
 But you design it such that you are.

 - Pick hostels that are well-located.